j23414/mango-user-guide/foreach_and_select.md

 select
 ---
+Use **select** to pull out a subgraph.
 The general form of the select statement is as follows:

 **select** *node* | *link* **from** *graph* **where** *condition* ;